Lower Bounding Ground-State Energies of Local Hamiltonians Through the Renormalization Group: The general method

-The diagram in \cref{arrowDiagram} describes how the relaxed constraints between the state ensembles $\Omega_m$ are obtained from the original ones between $\Rho_m$ through the steps in \cref{eq:relaxationSteps}.
-We obtain the following relaxation of \cref{eq:relax0} (and therefore also of \cref{energyGen}).
+\Cref{fig:treeRelax} shows the initial states $\rhoM{2^k}$ for $k=2,3,4$ and the constraints between them (\cref{eq:treeLTI}).
+The figure further shows how the constraints between the coarse-grained states $\omegaM{2^k}$ are obtained through \cref{eq:maps_cond_tree}.
+We thus arrive at the following relaxation